DryStoneGarden

 Jonska!

 This was the other garden I photographed in Sweden, the Paul Jonska garden.
 Paul Jonska, the legend, the luminary.
 Apparently he was a sea captain who travelled the world and brought home many worldly items along with an English garden sensibility.
-The garden’s old-fashioned, but a charming place to take a break during a bicycle tour.
+The garden is old-fashioned, but a charming place to take a break during a bicycle tour.

 (more…)